TeamDevDev/programming-skill-check-three-starter/README.md

 read and ensure that you understand all of the instructions in this file before starting the assessment.

-## 😁 Note: Student Name
+## 😁 TODO: Add Your Name Here

-Note: You must delete `Student Name` and add your name to the subsection header
+TODO: You must delete `Add Your Name Here` and add your name to the subsection header

 ## 🚧 Honor Code